rahamimn/Portfolio-Website/README.txt

 In order to run the server you must have python 2.x installed (Information Systems and Computer Science labs have it installed).

-In order to run the server on Information Systems lab computers do the following:
-1) Open VMWARE Player.
-2) Pick Anaconda.
-3) Press "Play Virtual Machine".
-4) Inside the VM, download the server from moodle.
-5) Open CMD and traverse to the directory containing server.py
-6) Run it using the command: python server.py

 In order to run the server on Computer Science lab computers do the following:
 1) Download the server from moodle.